edgetalk/tools/infrastructure/README.md

 # Infrastructure Setup

-This directory contains infrastructure and setup files required to run various Edge Talk tools in a sandboxed environment.
+This directory contains infrastructure and setup files required to run various edge talk tools in a sandboxed environment.

 ## Contents